 - All-rights-reserved copyrighted works, available for free online, which you can only use under the project terms of service, or using an exception or limitation to copyright, such as fair use or fair dealing.

-- All-rights-reserved copyrighted works in closed formats do not allow the public to remix or adapt a work.
+- All-rights-reserved copyrighted works in closed formats and CC BY-ND licensed work do not allow the public to remix or adapt and share the work.

 - Creative Commons licensed works (and other free licenses) that have various permissions and restrictions.